Learn the theory and application of a Transmission Electron Microscope (TEM) to collect images from your sample and assist in your research.

 Part 1: Sample preparation for TEM

 TEM requires samples to be prepared on to TEM grids for imaging.
 Depending on the nature of your sample, for example, biological, soft matter, nanoparticles or materials samples, the method can be different.
 Within CMM, we have experience across many sample types and can guide researchers in the best approach.
 See CMM Techniques for more information.
-The expectation is that this is done prior to starting you TEM training.
-If you do not have your samples on a TEM grid and need help to prepare your sample, please reach out to Nicole Schieber to assist in this process.
+This needs to be completed prior to starting your TEM training.
+If you do not have your samples on a TEM grid and need help to prepare your sample, please reach out to Nicole Schieber for assistance in this process.
 Participation time varies according to method.

 For a small number of samples (5-10), it may be worth considering fee for service, where we do the work for you.
+This is a service that is offered at CMM and the work is charged per hour by calculating the instrument and staff time.
 Explained here.

 Part 2: TEM Introduction Lecture